sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro.rst

 jamovi graphical user interface (GUI).
 Our goal in this chapter is not to learn any statistical concepts: we are just trying to learn the basics of how jamovi works and get comfortable interacting with the system.
-To do this we will spend a bit of time looking at datasets and variables.
+To do this we will spend a bit of time looking at data sets and variables.
 In doing so, you will get something of a feel for what it is like to work in jamovi.

 However, before going into any of the specifics, it is worth talking a